mroavi/academic-cv/content/publication/degruyter2024/index.md

 ---
-title: "Scaling Probabilistic Inference through Message Contraction Optimization"
+title: "Pushing the Boundaries of Probabilistic Inference through Message Contraction Optimization"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here